Flower staging at Aalsmeer FloraHolland in Amsterdam

 Workers loading trolleys at Aalsmeer Auction House

 Nicknamed Hub Ways, the approach works to improve traffic flow both to and from the airport and between the six FloraHolland auction sites.
-It’s a serious business.
-When deemed necessary, Hub Ways has even gone so far as to widen country roads just to make the flowers’ delivery more efficient.
+And it’s serious business.
+At times, Hub Ways has even gone so far as to widen rural roads to facilitate the flowers’ distribution.

-The largest and most famous of the six Dutch flower auctions is the Aalsmeer Flower Auction.
+To be sure, the largest and most famous of the six auction houses is the Aalsmeer Flower Auction.
 Often referred to as ‘the New York Stock Exchange for Flowers’ it occupies a massive building measuring an astonishing 10.6 million square feet (243 acres, or roughly two football fields).
 It is the largest flower trade center in the world.

 Photo credit: www.hollandfoto.net / Shutterstock, Inc.